puli/repository/README.md

 // => /webmozart/puli/trans
 ```

-You can remove resources from the repository with the method `remove()`:
+You can remove resources from the repository with the `remove()` method:

 ```php
 $repo->remove('/webmozart/puli/css');